gabin-rousseau/aml-species/appendix_material/species_cooccurence/README.md

 ## Overview

-This code was used to cluster species in Florida, and use the most populous species in each cluster to create a heatmap to validate and/or filter the habitat based predictions made.
+This code was used to cluster species in Florida, and use the most populous species in the corresponding cluster to create a heatmap to validate and/or filter the habitat based predictions made.
 It performs clustering using K-Means, and uses a Kernel Density Estimation plot to generate a heatmap.
 Yellow/Red areas on the heatmap indicate a higher incidence of fauna similar to the original habitat of the species in Florida.

 ## Libraries and Versions